GaetanBt/hellpancake.com/src/pages/en/about.md

 ## About me

-I'm a french UI developer that loves accessibility and lives in Angers, France.
+Web accessibility consultant, UI developer and guitarist in my spare time.
+I live in Angers, France.

 You can follow me on [Twitter](https://twitter.com/{{ site.author.links.twitter }}) or [Mastodon]({{ site.author.links.mastodon }}) if you'd like.